 Logical Value.
 The property value is a string that describes a logical value.
 The type of the logical value is one of the XML schema simple types.
 The string must conform to the XML schema lexical representation for the type.

 Example: the dfdl:nilValue property can be used to provide a logical value that if it matches the element's logical value is used to indicate the data is nilled.
-For example:
+For example for an element of type xs:int:

 nilValue='0'